james-pre/grayjay-manager/README.md

 # Grayjay Manager

+> [!IMPORTANT]
+> Grayjay Desktop is now distributed as a Flatpak.
+> The official installation will likely work better, please use that instead.

 `grayjay-manager` is a CLI utility for managing your Grayjay Desktop installation(s).

-It is a work in progress!

 ## Usage